 How remote breath alcohol monitoring works

 The MPS currently uses the SCRAM (Secure Continuous Remote Alcohol Monitoring) remote breath device.
-The SCRAM remote breath device is a handheld, wireless unit that provides an accurate and efficient way to supervise people who are court-ordered to remain alcohol-free.
-The device delivers real-time access to a client’s breath alcohol test results by pinpointing the GPS location within 6 feet and relying on advanced Automated Facial Intelligence (AFI) software as it photographs the client breathing into a tube to test their breath alcohol concentration (BrAC).
+The SCRAM remote breath device is a handheld, wireless unit that provides an accurate and efficient way to supervise people who are court-ordered to stay alcohol-free.
+The device delivers real-time access to a client’s breath alcohol test results by pinpointing the GPS location within 6 feet and using advanced Automated Facial Intelligence (AFI) software as it photographs the client breathing into a tube to test their breath alcohol concentration (BrAC).

 Electronic Monitoring Program operations

-The Electronic Monitoring Program headquarters and daily operations are managed by the Field Services Division of the Massachusetts Probation Service.
+The Electronic Monitoring Program headquarters and daily operations are managed by the Field Services Division of the MPS.
 The ELMO office is in Clinton, and is open 24 hours a day, 7 days a week, 365 days a year.
 The Electronic Monitoring Center is staffed by a team of probation employees.
 ELMO monitors approximately 5,000 probationers, parolees, and litigants — 3,650 are on GPS devices, and 1,350 are on SCRAM remote breath devices.